ASIS Complaints Procedure

 Complaints should be generally be made within 6 months of the incident occurring.

-If a practitioner resigns to frustrate or avoid the complaints process, ASIS will refuse to accept their resignation until the complaint has been fully investigated.
+If a Member resigns to frustrate or avoid the complaints process, ASIS will refuse to accept their resignation until the complaint has been fully investigated.

-If an allegation is brought regarding a practitioner’s physical or mental health, the member may be invited to attend an assessment with a suitably qualified medical practitioner appointed by ASIS at its own expense.
+If an allegation is brought regarding a Member’s physical or mental health, the Member may be invited to attend an assessment with a suitably qualified medical practitioner appointed by ASIS at the Member’s own expense.